novnc/websockify/README.md

 These are not necessary for the basic operation.

+* Muliti-vncserver: Use path in URL to pass VNC server address:port for connecting different VNC servers.

 * Daemonizing: When the `-D` option is specified, websockify runs in the background as a daemon process.